 If you live quite close by to one of our campuses then walking is a great option – it will also help to keep you fit!

-The College provides bus transport to our Aberdeen Altens and Fraserburgh Campuses for students.
+The College provides bus transport to our Aberdeen Altens and Fraserburgh Campuses for those who indicate they require this on their full-time application.

 These services run subject to demand, and therefore may change from time to time.
-Please check if a service is running in your area before your course starts — if in doubt, you can call the College for an update.
+Please check if a service is running in your area before your course starts — if in doubt call us or email firstname.lastname@example.org.

 Aberdeen Altens Campus

-The College runs a bus to our Altens Campus to and from Aberdeen City Centre (excluding holiday periods).
+The College runs a bus to our Altens Campus to and from Aberdeen City Centre at Union Square Bus Station (excluding holiday periods).

 The College provides buses to our Fraserburgh Campus operating from a number of locations including Buckie, Ellon, Huntly, Inverurie, Peterhead and Turriff.

-In addition to the College buses, service buses operate from areas across Aberdeenshire including Banff, Macduff, New Aberdour, New Pitsligo, St. Combs and Aberdeen City Centre.
+In addition to the College buses, service buses operate from areas across Aberdeen and Aberdeenshire including Banff, Macduff, New Aberdour, New Pitsligo, St. Combs.
 Up–to–date information on these localised routes can be obtained directly from operating bus companies:

 Telephone: 01224 650065